Good Work Library

 • Mesopotamian (5)

-• Native AmericanNative American oral traditions, origin stories, ceremonial texts, and sacred narratives from distinct Indigenous nations and communities.
-(9)
+• Native AmericanNative American oral traditions, origin stories, Plains story collections, Cherokee formula texts, ceremonial sources, Native-authored religious interpretation, sacred narratives from distinct Indigenous nations and communities, and a nation-specific Haida oral-literature room.
+(84)

 • ShintoShinto myth, ritual, shrine tradition, kami practice, classical Japanese sources, and the religious worlds of Kojiki and Nihongi.
 (10)